Plants & Light - the lowdown

 This week we see the Winter Solstice - the time of year when daylight hours are at their shortest (and nights are longest and chilliest - are you needing an extra blanket too?)We're not in the Arctic Circle, where Winter Solstice means the sun won't come over the horizon for several weeks - but the reduction in daylight does have an effect on our plants.
 Before the invention of electricity, which led onto early morning wake-up alarms, eight-hour screen sessions, and all-night drive-thrus, we humans lived in harmony with the rhythms of the earth.
 When the sun rose, we rose.
 When the sun went to bed, so did we.Plants' Bedtimes

-Some plants need shorter days, longer nights, and more darkness to trigger flowering, just like some people need longer sleeps to function at their peak.
-These Short Day plants are popular for autumn and winter events, when days are shorter.
-Chrysanthemums and Poinsettias are Short day plants, and the red and white poinsettia bushes are in bloom in subtropical gardens around our nursery right now, as winter days have become shorter.
+Some plants need the reverse - shorter days, longer nights, and more darkness - to trigger flowering, just like some people need longer sleeps to function at their peak.
+These Short Day plants are popular decorative items for autumn and winter events, when days are shorter.
+Chrysanthemum and Poinsettias are Short Day plants, and the red and white poinsettia bushes are in bloom in subtropical gardens around our nursery right now, as winter days have become shorter.

 December is the month when tropical potted poinsettias are in huge demand, to brighten up Northern hemisphere homes at Christmas.
 Commercial poinsettia growers around the world use blackout curtains and complex lighting programs to ensure that their potted plants get enough 'sleep' during the long-day summer months there, to produce those bright red bracts in perfect time for the Christmas market.
 Not enough darkness?
 No red poinsettias!